spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 The following code example sets up a specific field update callback.
 This example MonoBehaviour would be enabled on any worker which has read access to the `Health` component.
-> Currently updating any field of the component will trigger the callback for all <component property name>Updated`.
+> Currently updating any field of the component will trigger the callback for all `{name of component property}Updated`.

 ```csharp
 using Improbable.Examples;